basf/mlipx/docs/source/index.rst

 ===================

 Welcome to mlipx's documentation!
-Check out the :doc:`usage` section for installation details.
+Check out the :doc:`installation` section for installation details.

 .. note::